-Mehmet Aziz Yirik is a scientific researcher (PhD student) at the Friedrich-Schiller University Jena, Germany.
+Mehmet Aziz Yirik is a scientific researcher (PhD candidate) at the Friedrich-Schiller University Jena, Germany.

-Besides his academic career, Aziz also loves different type of arts such as designing, filming, and a lot more.
-He worked for Istanbul Design Center when he was a bachelor student.
-He worked for a project about geometric patterns and their analysis, which was also part of his bachelor final project.
-He is also a producer of a documentary about Assyrian people living a city called Mardin, Turkey.
+Besides his academic career, Aziz is interested in different kind of arts such as designing, filming, and a lot more.
+He worked for Istanbul Design Center as a coordinator assistant for a project about geometric patterns and their analysis, which was also part of his bachelor final project.
+He is also a producer of a documentary about Assyrian people living a city called Mardin, Turkiye.
 The documentary is called Mountain of Servants and received many awards from American and European film festivals.
 The film was screened also at Embassy of France, Washington.